adequatica/adequatica.github.io/_posts/2024-12-21-one-more-technique-to-avoid-timeouts-as-fix-of-flaky-tests.md

 A while ago, I wrote a controversial article about [fixing flaky tests by adding timeouts in tests](https://adequatica.github.io/2024/09/04/timeouts-against-flaky-tests-true-cases-with-playwright.html), of course, with a disclaimer that it’s only suitable in exceptional cases.

-One of the cases ([№2](https://adequatica.github.io/2024/09/04/timeouts-against-flaky-tests-true-cases-with-playwright.html#2-drawing-on-canvas)) was that a `&lt;canvas>` element in the test was unavailable for interaction, while the Playwright considered the element actionable.
+One of the cases ([№2](https://adequatica.github.io/2024/09/04/timeouts-against-flaky-tests-true-cases-with-playwright.html#2-drawing-on-canvas)) was that a `<canvas>` element in the test was unavailable for interaction, while the Playwright considered the element actionable.

-The fix was to add timeouts before interaction with a `&lt;canvas>` element because there was no way to determine its readiness.
+The fix was to add timeouts before interaction with a `<canvas>` element because there was no way to determine its readiness.

 Unfortunately, this «fix» still allowed the test to fail — the fix made the test more «stable» but not 100% enough.
 According to my brief statistics, it could be one time of the [false positive failure](https://en.wikipedia.org/wiki/False_positives_and_false_negatives#False_positive_error) of that test in 1–2 weeks.
 That is nearly 0,5–1% failure rate based on around 100 weekly test runs.